Jang-woo-AnnaSoft/execution-state-preflight/README.md

 At trigger time the whole preflight runs again on the deferred input, and `pending_at_trigger` excuses nothing.
 The user checklist is verified only here — conditions checked at instruction time would be stale by the time the call fires.

 What you carry forward is a choice.
 Intent should be preserved (instruction, checklist, answers).
 Reality should be re-fetched (schema, pre-set data, policy).
 Measurements must not be carried — a preserved measurement is a stale one.
-And preserving is freezing: an answer you over-asked for at instruction time lands in tier 0 and will beat the fresh measurement at trigger time.
+And preserving is freezing: an answer you over-asked for at instruction time lands in `user_answer` and will beat the fresh measurement at trigger time.

 ---